TrueLayer/tl-prisma-interview/packages/prisma-client/README.md

 Your solution has to produce the same previews for the Button component.

-!!! info For the design and components to build that client, it is up to you to keep the existing or do your own.
+ℹ️ For the design and components to build that client, it is up to you to keep the existing or do your own.
 Of course, more you do more you can convince us you are the right fit for the company.

 <br />